KrishnaPrasad2606/M2-EmbSys/Project/Reamdme.md

 LED, in full light-emitting diode, in electronics, a semiconductor device that emits infrared or visible light when charged with an electric current.
 Visible LEDs are used in many electronic devices as indicator lamps, in automobiles as rear-window and brake lights, and on billboards and signs as alphanumeric displays or even full-colour posters.
 Infrared LEDs are employed in autofocus cameras and television remote controls and also as light sources in fibre-optic telecommunication systems.

+# HIGH LEVEL AND LOW LEVEL REQUIREMENT

+# HIGH LEVEL REQUIREMENTS

+ID     |                           DESCRIPTION                                                 |
+HR01   |   Sensor should give outputwhether the person is near the secured area or not.        |